icewolfz/jiMUD/docs/codeeditor.designer.md

 - `Include` The path or name of include file, either a global include file name or a path to an include file
 - `Relative` Is include relative to the file e.g. use "" instead of <> when including file
 - `...` Browse remotely for file to include, **Note** Must be used while connected to the mud

+### Area Defines

+Allows you to create defines in the area.h

+- `Name` The name of the define
+- `Value` The value of the define, may be left blank

 ## Monster editor